Visit the South of The US - Part 1: Georgia and Florida

 What else to visit in Georgia

 Senoia: the mecca for those who follow the Walking Dead TV series, but the town also offers museums, gardens, and lots of nature.
-Newnan: this town knows how to captivate you with its typical southern charm and antebellum architecture.
-Jekyll Island: one of the most beautiful islands off the east coast of Georgia.

 Florida: Marathon Keys - Perdido Key - St. Augustine

 Those who visit Florida usually do not miss Orlando and its Theme Parks, but not far from the popular Disney capital, you find St. Augustine, the oldest city in the continental United States.
 The first settlement dates back to 1565.
 A visit to the Castillo de San Marcos and a walk through the narrow streets of the center is a must.
-The whole area offers lots of things to do, read one of our itineraries: Florida East Coastto find out more..
+The whole area offers lots of things to do, read one of our itineraries: Florida East Coast to find out more..

 South Florida is home to the wonderful The Keys Islands.
 The most known is Key West but between Miami and Key West, you should stop at Marathon.
 Marathon is a collection of smaller islands (keys) with sandy beaches and mangroves.
 For those who love water sports, it offers a myriad of them, including rowing, fishing, jet-skiing, paddle-boarding, and kayaking.
 At the Dolphin Research Center, you can swim with dolphins, visit Aquarium Encounters and Turtle Hospital, and Curry Hammock State Park.

 Traveling from Florida to Alabama along the Gulf Coast, you will find many reasons to stop along the way.
 Some of these places will leave you mesmerized.
-In our Explore section, you can read about Clearwater and the Gulf Beaches-- these are considered amongst the top-10 beaches in the US.
+In our Explore section, you can read about Clearwater and the Gulf Beaches -- these are considered amongst the top-10 beaches in the US.

 But before leaving Florida, stop at Perdido Key ... a truly unique experience, especially if you want to feel like you are "lost" in the middle of the ocean.
 Until last year at Johnson's Beach, you could camp directly on the beach, it was free and you just had to pay the entrance to the park, it is truly a remote experience, ideal for those who have camping experience without the frills of bathrooms or water current and light.
 Watch the video!